sikaeducation/curriculum/courses/201/standards/integrate-apis/topics/js-async-await/README.md

 }
 ```

-`async`/`await` loses a lot of its readability advantage once errors are handled and more advanced syntax is used:
+However, `async`/`await` loses a lot of its readability advantage once errors are handled and more advanced syntax is used:

 ```js
 // .then / .catch